On groups with EDT0L word problem: Non-branching multiple context-free languages

 \section{Non-branching multiple context-free languages}

 In this section, we introduce non-branching multiple context-free grammars, and define what it means for such a grammar to be non-permuting and non-erasing.
-We then show that every finite index EDT0L language can be generated by a non-branching multiple context-free grammar which is both non-permuting and non-erasing.
+We then show that every finite-index EDT0L language can be generated by a non-branching multiple context-free grammar which is both non-permuting and non-erasing.
 We conclude this section by providing a normal form for grammars of this type which is then used throughout the proof of our main result in \cref{sec:main-theorem}.

-\begin{definition}[Non-branching multiple context-free grammar] Let $\Sigma$ be an alphabet, and $Q$ be a finite set of symbols called \emph{nonterminals} where each $H\in Q$ has a \emph{rank} of the form $k\in \mathbb N_+$.
+\begin{definition}[Non-branching multiple context-free grammar] Let $\Sigma$ be an alphabet, and $Q$ be a finite set of symbols called \emph{nonterminals} where each $H\in Q$ has a \emph{rank} some positive integer.
 We define an \emph{initiating rule} to be an expression of the form

 where $H\in Q$ has rank $k$, and each $u_i\in \Sigma^*$.
 A \emph{propagating rule} is an expression of the form

 where \begin{itemize} \item $K\in Q$ has rank $m$, \item $H\in Q$ has rank $n$, \item $x_1, x_2,\ldots,x_n$ are abstract variables, \item each $u_i \in (\Sigma\cup\{x_1,x_2,\ldots,x_n\})^*$, and \item for each $i\in\{1,2,\ldots,n\}$, the word $u_1 u_2 \cdots u_m$ contains at most one instance of $x_i$. \end{itemize} A \emph{non-branching multiple context-free grammar} is a tuple $M = (\Sigma, Q, S, P)$ where $\Sigma$ is an alphabet, $Q$ is a finite set of nonterminals, $S\in Q$ is the \emph{starting nonterminal} which has rank 1, and $P$ is a finite set of rewrite rules each of which is either initiating or propagating.